annikaLindstrom/CelebParents/README.md

 3. `02_build_and_save_search_index.py` This script uses the FAISS library to create a search index with face embeddings.
 It uses normalized embeddings to build a cosine-similarity-based search index, making it super efficient to retrieve images based on facial similarity.

+4. `02b_build_and_save_search_index_for_male_female.py` This script does exactly what the previous script does, except it creates separate indicies for the female celebs and separate indices for the male celebs.
+This will allow us to find separate matches in each group.

-4. `03_use_index_on_test_image.py` The script performs image matching by finding the closest celebrity look-alikes to a test image using precomputed embeddings and a FAISS search index, created in the previous script.
+5. `03_use_index_on_test_image.py` The script performs image matching by finding the closest celebrity look-alikes to a test image using precomputed embeddings and a FAISS search index, created in the previous script.
 To find celeb look a likes to a test image, we extract facial embeddings from the test image, normalize them, and query the index to find the nearest celebrity faces based on those embeddings.

 ## `streamlit_app.py` script